gromacs/gromacs/docs/doxygen/lib/simd.md

-Functionality-wise, we have a small set of core set of features that we require to be present on all platforms, while more avanced features can be used in the code when defines like e.g. `GMX_SIMD_HAVE_LOADU` are set to 1.
+Functionality-wise, we have a small set of core set of features that we require to be present on all platforms, while more avanced features can be used in the code when defines like e.g. `GMX_SIMD_HAVE_LOADU` are set.
-To avoid bugs when we forget to include the SIMD header, we always define these macros to either 1 or 0.
-Thus, it is important that you always check the value rather than whether it is defined.

 This is a summary of the currently available preprocessor defines that you should use to check for support when using the corresponding features.
-We first list the float/double/int defines set by the _implementation_; in most cases you do not want to check directly for float/double define values, but you should instead use the derived "real" defines set in this file - we list those at the end below.
+We first list the float/double/int defines set by the _implementation_; in most cases you do not want to check directly for float/double defines, but you should instead use the derived "real" defines set in this file - we list those at the end below.

 Preprocessor predefined macro defines set by the low-level implementation.
-These are only set to 1 if they work for all datatypes; `GMX_SIMD_HAVE_LOADU` thus means we can load both float, double, and integers from unaligned memory, and that the unaligned loads are available for SIMD4 too.
+These are only set if they work for all datatypes; `GMX_SIMD_HAVE_LOADU` thus means we can load both float, double, and integers from unaligned memory, and that the unaligned loads are available for SIMD4 too.